PDennise/cv-portfolio/README.md

 - Fixed an unclosed <div class="row"> element to ensure proper structure and layout across pages.
 - Removed invalid accept attribute from <form>; now correctly submits via POST to Formspree.

+# Deployment
+1. Go to the repository’s Settings tab.
+2. Under Pages, select the main branch as the source.
+3. The page will refresh automatically, showing a confirmation ribbon for successful deployment.

+The live link can be found here - https://pdennise.github.io/cv-portfolio/index.html

 ## Learning Outcomes
 By completing this project, Deniz achieved the following:
 - Gained practical experience in front-end web development.